Erasable signature of Majorana bound state due to coupling with the T-shaped quantum-dot structure: summary

 \section{summary}

-In summary, we have performed studies about the transport properties in the T-shaped DQD structure, by introducing the MBSs to couple to the QD in the main channel.
+In summary, we have performed studies about the transport properties in the T-shaped DQD structure, by introducing one MBS to couple to the QD in the main channel.
 As a result, it has been found that the influence of the MBS is tightly determined by the level of side-coupled QD.
 One of typical results is that when the side-coupled QD level is tuned to the energy zero point, the MBS tends to decouple from the DQDs since it contributes little to the conductance spectrum.
 Otherwise, the linear conductance exhibits clear changes according to the inter-MBS coupling manners.
-In the presence of MZM, the linear conductance value keeps equal to $e^2\over 2h$ when the level of the side-coupled QD is away from the energy zero point.
+In the case of zero inter-MBS coupling, the linear conductance value keeps equal to $e^2\over 2h$ when the level of the side-coupled QD is away from the energy zero point.
 Nevertheless, the linear conductance is always identical with the MBS-absent case once the inter-MBS coupling takes place.
-Therefore, different from the other QD systems, the MBS signature depends on the side-coupled QD perticularly.
-This work provides new content for describing the interplay between the QD and MBSs in the mesoscopic circuit.
+Therefore, different from the other QD systems, the leakage effect of the MBS depends on the side-coupled QD particularly.
+This work provides new content for describing the interplay between the QD and MBSs in mesoscopic systems.
+Also, we would like to discuss the experimental realization and measurement of our structure.
+In comparison with the structure in Ref.\cite{aaa}, our system can be achieved by applying more gate voltages to form the second QD and introducing two leads to coupled with the QD neighboring the MBS.
+By measuring the conductance between the leads, our obtained results can be checked.
+Therefore, the leading results in this work can be realized and measured according to the nowaday experimental conditions.